gurjot-kaur/Sentiment-Analysis-API/Training Pipeline/Readme.md

 ### Training Pipeline

-In this pipeline we train a ML model using tensorflows pre-trained model, we train this model on the labeled dataset that we generated in the Annotation Pipeline using Edgar earning calls.
+In this pipeline we train a ML model using tensorflow hub's pre-trained model (universal sentence encoder), we train this model on the labeled dataset that we generated in the Annotation Pipeline using Edgar earning calls.

 #### Run Instructions